chuanyao17/Lottery_crawl/README.md

 # Lottery_crawl
 Auto applying for the lottery at BROADWAY DIRECT.

+The repository has the following requirements:

+ - `undetected_chromedriver`
+ - `selenium`

 ### Before running this program in Python,
 1. Create the account at https://broadwaydirect.com/
 2. Fill out the **accounts.txt** with the information of the created account.